 - Estimated battery life remaining, in %

-To load test the battery you need to set the tool to its CCA-mode.
-You will need to insert the battery’s CCA rating before you begin the test.
-You should find the rating stamped on the battery casing, or by looking up the battery model number online.
+To load test the battery, set the tool to its CCA mode.
+You must insert the battery’s CCA rating before you begin the test.
+You should find the rating on the battery casing or look up the battery model number online.

-Head over to this post to learn more about what ATV battery numbers mean.
+Head to this post to learn how to read ATV battery numbers.

-The test will indicate how many CCA the battery is capable of.
+The test will demonstrate the amount of CCA the battery can produce.

-Based on the measured CCA, the test tool may also provide you with a useful capacity reading or state-of-health reading in %:
+Based on the measured CCA, the test tool may also provide you with a helpful capacity reading or state-of-health reading in %:

 State Of Health (SOH) in % | Battery status |